 Productivity is also crucial in determining long-term growth rates of an economy.
 In other words, stronger productivity growth leads to stronger GDP growth.
 This, in turn, increases tax revenues and lowers government budget deficits.
 Of course, lower productivity growth results in the opposite: lower GDP growth and higher budget deficits.

 Historically, UK labour productivity has grown by around 2% per year but since the 2008/2009 recession it has stagnated.
-The level of labour productivity in Q2 2016 was just 0.1% above what it was eight years earlier in Q2 2008 (the pre-recession peak level).
-In Q2 2016, annual productivity growth was 0.3%.
+The level of labour productivity in Q2 2016 was the same as it was over eight years earlier in Q4 2007 (the pre-recession peak level).
+In Q2 2016, annual productivity growth was 0.4%.

 The persistent weakness in productivity has puzzled economists and there are many alternative theories to explain it, including: weakness in investment that has reduced the quality of equipment employees are working with; the banking crisis leading to a lack of lending to more productive firms; employees within firms being moved to less productive roles; and slowing rates of innovation and discovery.
 None is sufficient on its own to explain entirely what has happened.
 This makes it difficult to predict when and if productivity growth will return to pre-crisis rates of growth.